codio/tutorial_nodeschool_learnyounode/annotations.md

 #5.
 Filtered ls (folder contents listing)

 ##Challenge
 Create a program that prints a list of files in a given directory, filtered by the extension of the files.
-You will be provided a directory name as the first argument to your program (e.g. '/path/to/dir/') and a file extension to filter by as the second argument.
+You will be provided a directory name as the first argument to your program (e.g. `/path/to/dir/`) and a file extension to filter by as the second argument.

-For example, if you get 'txt' as the second argument then you will need to filter the list to only files that **end with .txt**.
+For example, if you get `txt` as the second argument then you will need to filter the list to only files that **end with .txt**.

 The list of files should be printed to the console, one file per line.
 You **must** use asynchronous I/O.